Chicago Folklore Ensemble’s debut project, featuring string quartet and storyteller

 Music and stories collected from Chicago immigrant musicians

-The World in Chicago is an album of music and a book of oral histories celebrating five musicians who immigrated to Chicago from Argentina, Thailand, Jordan, Ghana, and Serbia.
-The album presents a selection of songs members of the ensemble learned directly from the five master musicians, arranged for string quartet by members of the ensemble, with ten tracks featuring the master musicians as soloists on oud, keyboard, khaen, violin, and vocals.
+The World in Chicago (released 2016) is an album of music and a book of oral histories celebrating five musicians who immigrated to Chicago from Argentina, Thailand, Jordan, Ghana, and Serbia.
+The album presents a selection of songs members of the ensemble learned directly from the five master musicians, arranged for string quartet by members of the ensemble, with ten out of nineteen tracks featuring the master musicians as soloists on oud, keyboard, khaen, violin, and vocals.
 The book includes moving oral histories shared by the master musicians, along with beautiful illustrations, giving context to the music and taking readers on a journey through the neighborhoods of Chicago and around the world.

 The World in Chicago celebrates five musicians who are cultural treasures of Chicago: